iCliniq Logo

 Toxicity:

 • Information about the toxicity of Elacestrant is hard to come by.
-Overdosing on medicine increases the risk of major side effects such as dyslipidemia and digestive issues in patients.
-It is recommended to administer supportive and symptomatic care.
+Overdosing on Elacestrant increases the risk of major Elacestrant side effects, such as dyslipidemia and digestive issues, in patients.
+It is recommended that supportive and symptomatic care be administered.
 The possible carcinogenicity of Elacestrant has not been investigated.
 The mutagenicity and clonogenicity of Elacestrant were not demonstrated by in vitro chromosome aberration tests, in vivo rat bone marrow micronucleus assays, or the in vitro Ames assay.

-• There has never been any research done on animal Elacestrant fertility.
+• No research has been done on animal Elacestrant fertility.
 Rats and cynomolgus monkeys showed adverse effects in their female reproductive organs, such as uterine, vaginal, and follicular cysts in the ovary, after being given repeated doses of Elacestrant.
 Male rat testicular seminiferous epithelium displayed atrophy and decreased Leydig cell cellularity.

 Source Article IclonSourcesSource Article Arrow